Yigenana/presentations/QCON/QCON18.md

 ```

-^Let's introduce the error type.
-In Go, all errors are values.
-The Error type is predeclared and is an interface, which you see in the first block above.
-I won't spend too much time on Go interfaces in this talk, but essentially it is a named collection of methods and any other custom type can satisfy the interface if it has those same methods.
-So the error type is an interface that can describe itself with a string.
-So by added an Error method that returns a string, you can easily create custom errors and you generate them like with the New function above, which comes from the errors package.
+^So by adding an Error method that returns a string, you can easily create custom errors and you generate them like with the New function above, which comes from the errors package.

 ---